 2016 was a record year for student housing in the US. $10 billion was poured into investment grade student housing projects in the US.
 It was a 64% increase over 2015 investment numbers.

 One report suggest 2017 totals will equal 2016’s torrid levels.
-Is there more gas in the tank for the student housing investment sector in 2018?
+There is more gas in the tank for the student housing investment sector in 2018/2019?

 According to ARA Newmark Student Housing Group’s 2016 overview, $9.33 Billion of the 2016 total was directed toward the acquisition of investment-grade student housing assets priced above $10 million.
-This means the total market is much bigger.
+This means the total market for student hotel style housing is much bigger.

 Add to that the even more impressive numbers in cities like Vancouver and you have a huge and growing investment pool serving the student housing market in Vancouver Canada.
 The Canadian Economic Forecast is very positive too for 2017 and 2018 and that will make investors more eager to get into condo construction and the rental market.
 Yet the Vancouver condo market has many pressures on it.